Whatsapp Icon

 Keeping a journal where you record your treatment experiences, side effects, and how you are feeling emotionally can be incredibly therapeutic.
 It can also be a useful tool for your healthcare team to understand your response to treatment and manage side effects more effectively.

-Peripheral T-Cell Lymphomas (PTCL) are a rare and diverse group of aggressive Non-Hodgkin Lymphomas that affect the T-cells of the immune system.
+Peripheral T-cell lymphomas (PTCL) are a rare and diverse group of aggressive non-Hodgkin lymphomas that affect the T-cells of the immune system.
 While it's crucial to follow the treatment plan laid out by healthcare professionals, certain home remedies can support overall well-being and manage symptoms associated with PTCL.
 Remember, these should complement but not replace conventional treatments.

 Nutrition and Diet